Crobot

-Crobot is an American hard rock band from Pottsville, Pennsylvania, composed of Brandon Yeagley, Chris Bishop, Dan Ryan and Tim Peugh.
+Crobot is an American hard rock band from Pottsville, Pennsylvania, composed of Brandon Yeagley, Chris Bishop and brothers Willie and Nico Jansen.
+Formed in 2011, the band has released five studio albums.

+History

 Beginnings

-In the mid-2011, Brandon Yeagley and Chris Bishop created Crobot, joined later by brothers Paul and Jake Figueroa, who previously performed similar styles of music in another band.
+In mid-2011, Brandon Yeagley and Chris Bishop created Crobot, joined later by brothers Paul and Jake Figueroa, who previously performed similar styles of music in another band.
 In 2012 the band's original lineup self-released their debut EP, The Legend of the Spaceborne Killer, along with a music video for the eponymous first single.
 Later that year, the rhythm section of the band was revamped with the addition of the Figueroa brothers on bass and drums.
 The Figueroa brothers departed from the band early 2017 and were replaced by Dan Ryan on drums and James Alexander Lascu on bass in June 2017.

 Wind-up Records

 In 2013, Crobot was discovered by Wind-up Records, and was officially signed in December.
 On May 13, 2014, they released their self-titled EP, produced by Machine (Clutch, Lamb of God, Cobra Starship, Gym Class Heroes).
 The EP featured four tracks from their upcoming full-length album and received positive reviews.
 Their first single and video for "Nowhere to Hide" debuted on Revolver on May 14, 2014 and hit number 16 on the Billboard Mainstream Rock chart.
 In May, Crobot was added to the 2014 lineup for Taco Bell's Feed the Beat campaign.

 In 2014, the band toured with Chevelle, Clutch, The Sword, Truckfighters, KYNG, Kill Devil Hill, in addition to playing festivals such as SXSW, Rock on the Range, and Summerfest.
 They embarked on their first UK tour in September 2014, with The Virginmarys.
 Crobot performed at the "ShipRocked" music festival at sea from February 2–6 with Limp Bizkit, Black Label Society, Buckcherry, and fellow Wind-Up Records band Filter.
 The band then headed to Europe for a stint with Black Label Society and Anthrax before returning to the U.S. in April for a tour starting in Denver.
 At the end of September 2015 Crobot performed again at sea as part of the Motorhead's Motorboat line-up.
 They also supported Motorhead and Anthrax on a few warm-up dates prior to the Motorboat in September 2015.
 On June 8, 2016, Crobot released their new single "Not for Sale" taken from their second studio album Welcome to Fat City, released September 23.